Money

 40%

-APY — The rate your money earns.
+APY — Annual Percentage Yield — the actual rate your money earns per year, including compound interest.
 Higher is better.

 25%